Pemphigus: Treatment options

 All of these drugs may cause severe side effects, so patients should be closely monitored by doctors.
 Once the outbreaks are under control, dosage is often reduced, to lessen side effects.

 A meta-analysis of the literature found insufficient evidence to determine the optimal treatment regimen for pemphigus vulgaris and pemphigus foliaceus, but it found that adding cyclophosphamid and azathioprine to a glucocorticoid regimen reduced the amount of glucocorticoid needed for treatment, and topical epidermal growth factor significantly reduced lesion healing time.

 If skin lesions do become infected, antibiotics may be prescribed.
 Tetracycline antibiotics have a mildly beneficial effect on the disease and are sometimes enough for pemphigus foliaceus.
 In addition, talcum powder is helpful to prevent oozing sores from adhering to bedsheets and clothes.
 Wound care and treatments are often akin to those used in burn units, including careful use of dressings that don't stick to the wounds, etc.

 If paraneoplastic pemphigus is diagnosed with pulmonary disease, a powerful cocktail of immunosuppressant drugs is sometimes used in an attempt to halt the rapid progression of bronchiolitis obliterans, including methylprednisolone, ciclosporin, azathioprine, and thalidomide.
 Plasmapheresis may also be useful.

+New research shows that the treatment options and clinical management of pemphigus are advancing, and new B-cell-targeted-therapies are beginning to replace the broad-spectrum immunosuppression treatments.